 Zootopia isn’t just two hours of quirky animal cuteness.
 Its powerful message about inclusion would stay relevant for a long time.

 Since young, rabbit Judy Hopps has dreamed of being a police officer in urban Zootopia.
-She eventually becomes one but is quickly disregarded by her chief because of her small physique.
-To impress her boss, she then volunteers to investigate a strange series of disappearances.
+She eventually becomes one but is sadly disregarded by her chief because of her puny physique.
+To impress her boss, Judy then volunteers to investigate a series of strange disappearances.
 This soon leads to her involvement in a citywide conspiracy.
-And a peculiar alliance with small-time red fox con artist, Nicholas P. “Nick” Wilde.
+As well as a peculiar alliance with small-time red fox con artist, Nicholas P. “Nick” Wilde.

-I don’t expect much from Disney 3D films, for the reason I’m a devoted Pixar fan.
+I don’t expect much from Disney branded 3D films, simply because I’m a diehard Pixar fan.
 Any 3D feature that is un-Pixar branded, I consider as, well, no more than light entertainment.
+(Though business-wise, both are from the same corporation)

 Check out my other snappy movie reviews!